Khalid2424/-Snake-Game/README.md

 # -Snake-Game
-Contains files for the snake game.
+Contains all the files needed for the snake game to function properly.